-Meter Type Urban Utilities Water Usage and Bulk Water Usage Charges Sewage Disposal Charge Water Service Charge Sewerage Service Charge letter to the customer and a possible review by us.
+Meter Type Urban Utilities Water Usage and Bulk Water Usage Charges Sewage Disposal Charge Water Service Charge Sewerage Service Charge Dedicated fire meter Usage up to 3kL per quarter is not charged.
+Any usage above 3kL per quarter triggers a "compliance" letter to the customer and a possible review by us.
 Where amounts over and above 3kL per quarter are found to be not-compliant, water usage charges apply to these amounts.
-Non- compliant usage is used in the calculation of the Sewage Disposal Charge together with customer's discharge factor Combined fire and potable meter Based on the total water usage measured at the meter(s).
-Based on the total water usage measured at the meter(s) and a discharge factor of 0.9 Based on the non- residential Water Service charge and the size of the meter Based on the non-residential Sewerage Service charge, the size of the meter and the discharge factor for the property.
+Not used in calculating the Sewage Disposal Charge unless usage found to be non- compliant.
+Non- compliant usage is used in the calculation of the Sewage Disposal Charge together with customer's discharge factor No charges a pply Combined fire and potable meter Based on the total water usage measured at the meter(s).
+Based on the total water usage measured at the meter(s) and a discharge factor of 0.9 Based on the non- residential Water Service charge and the size of the meter Based on the non- residential Sewerage Service charge, the size of the meter and the